stallman-j/ekonomR/vignettes/getting-started-with-ekonomR.md

 If you're making a new project, you can use the `create_folders` function from `ekonomR` to create your project folders on your local device.

-In the `my_home_folder` folder that you set, it's going to create a bunch of folders so that your stuff is easy to find.
+In the `my_home_folder` folder that you set, `create_folders` is, unsurprisingly, going to create a bunch of folders.

 To see the help documentation for this function, put the following in your RStudio console: